hyundai-robotics/doc-hrscript/3-flowcontrol-subprogram/4-conditional/2-if-endif.md

 end
 ```

-In the example program, the statements between if and endif are indented by two spaces.
-These statements are indented to make it easier to recognize that they are codes for the blocks nested between if and endif.
+In the example program, the statements between `if` and `endif` are indented by two spaces.
+These statements are indented to make it easier to recognize that they are codes for the blocks nested between `if` and `endif`.